 The Royal Concertgebouw Orchestra is continuing its tour of all twenty-eight EU member states in Spain.
-It is performing the overture to Weber’s opera Euryanthe Side by Side with the young musicians of the Youth Orchestra of Madrid.
+It is performing the overture to Weber’s opera Euryanthe Side by Side with the young musicians of the Prague Conservatory Symphony Orchestra.
 They are sharing music stands with members of the Royal Concertgebouw Orchestra.
 At the orchestra’s helm is chief conductor Daniele Gatti.

 Daniil Trifonov is perhaps the most intriguing new star in the pianists’ firmament.
 The young Russian is making his first solo appearance with the Royal Concertgebouw Orchestra in Prokofiev’s highly contrastive Third Piano Concerto.

 Daniele Gatti and the Royal Concertgebouw Orchestra are pursuing their Mahler series with the First Symphony.
 At the premiere in 1889, the audience was ill-prepared for Mahler’s bold orchestration, but the symphony gradually gained in popularity.
 The Concertgebouw Orchestra, conducted by the composer himself, gave the Dutch premiere in 1903.
 Mahler was absolutely delighted, exclaiming, ‘The musical culture in this country is stupendous!
 The way the people can just listen!’